 “Long-term care” means the type of care you need if you have a prolonged physical illness, disability or severe cognitive impairment (such as Alzheimer’s disease) that keeps you from living independently.
 As a result, you need assistance carrying out basic self-care tasks.
 Nearly one in two women and one in four men find themselves in nursing homes at some point in their lives.
 The need for a nursing home lasts an average of three years.
 The cost of nursing home care averages between five and eight thousand dollars per month and continues to climb ever higher.
 Worse, Medicare will not pay for it, which explains, in part, why two out of three families run out of money within the first year of a prolonged nursing home stay.
 Fortunately, there are several things you can do to set aside a nest egg in advance so that the resources exist to improve your quality of life when you need long term care.
 If you work with an experienced elder law attorney, you can avoid having to spend down your assets to nothing to qualify for Medicaid to cover long-term care costs.

 A will is a gift you leave your family or loved ones.
 It is a gift because it makes the management of your estate very clear and far easier.
-If you don't have a will, the state will decide what happens to your assets, your dependent children, and your financial legacy.
+If you don't have a will, the state will decide what happens to your assets, to your dependent children, and to your financial legacy.
 With a will, you can do several important things that will make the lives of your loved ones easier when you die:

 Decide who will get your property.